rickbijkerk/graphql-hive/packages/libraries/cli/README.md

   --remote                        Compose provided services remotely --schema=<filepath>...
 Service sdl.
+If not provided, will be introspected from the service --service=<string>...           (required) Service name --target=<value>                The target to use for composition (slug or ID).
+This can either be a slug following
+                                  the format "$organizationSlug/$projectSlug/$targetSlug" (e.g
+                                  "the-guild/graphql-hive/staging") or an UUID (e.g.
+                                  "a0f4c605-6541-4350-8cfe-b31f21a4bf80").
-If not provided, will be introspected from the service --service=<string>...           (required) Service name --token=<value>                 api token (deprecated in favor of --registry.accessToken) --url=<address>...              (required) Service url --watch                         Watch mode
+  --token=<value>                 api token (deprecated in favor of --registry.accessToken) --url=<address>...              (required) Service url --watch                         Watch mode